LearnersGuild/guide/README.md

 As a Learners Guild Member, each learner takes on two objectives:

 * **Objective 1:** Create and sustain a meaningful career as a web developer.
 * **Objective 2: **Co-create a learning culture that empowers us to reach our goals at the Guild and beyond.

-## Echo & Guild Curriculum - Learning Operating System
+## Learning Operating System

-The LOS is a sequenced web development training platform that aids learners in building solid programming fundamentals and meta-learning skills in the early phases of the program and scaffolds towards  self-directed, project-based learning later.
+The Learning Operating System (LOS) is a sequenced training platform that aids learners in building solid programming fundamentals and meta-learning skills in the early stages of the program and guides learners toward increasingly self-directed projects.

 In other words, it's the framework that supports us in achieving the first objective.
-The main way enrolled learners engage with the LOS is through [Echo](https://echo.learnersguild.org/) and our [Guild Curriculum](https://curriculum.learnersguild.org/) web app.
+Learners primarily engage with the LOS through the Guild's [Curriculum](https://curriculum.learnersguild.org/) and [Echo](https://echo.learnersguild.org/) web apps.

-To read more about the LOS, visit [Learning Phases](/Phases/README.md) section of the Guide.
+To read more about the program's structure, visit the [Learning Phases](/Learning/Phases.md) section of the Guide.

 ## Cultural Operating System

 We believe a powerful, inclusive culture is the strongest, most pervasive support structure a learning community can have.
 At the Guild, Learners rely on each other daily for coding and personal support, effectively building strong professional relationships and friendships that extend beyond their time at the Guild.

-While LOS provides a framework by which we learn together, the [Cultural Operating System](https://cos.learnersguild.org/), or COS, defines the components of our shared culture and the processes by which members of the learning community can shape it.
+While LOS provides a framework by which we learn together, the [Cultural Operating System](https://cos.learnersguild.org/) (COS), defines the components of our shared culture and the processes by which members of the learning community can shape it.
 In short, The COS  is the framework that supports us in achieving the second objective of building a learning culture that brings out the best in us and supports us in achieving the first objective.

 #### **What is our Shared Purpose as a Learning Community?**